 9- Clean While Cooking

-Cleanup is tough during Ramadan, so clean while you cook to spare yourself from a mess after getting out of the kitchen.
+Cleanup is tough during Ramadan, so clean while you cook to spare yourself a mess after getting out of the kitchen.
 Time is truly the essence of this month.

 10- Put a Schedule to Your Appointments and Visits